 - Read the Introduction to message exchange with Finnish Customs.

-Select the appropriate software
+Acquire the software

 Apply for an authorisation for message exchange with CustomsTulli.fi

 - Read the instructions on how to complete the application

 - Complete the application based on what Customs system(s) your application concerns – form 934e.
 If you need help with completing the application, contact Customs Business Information.

 - Send the application to the Customs Authorisation Centre.

 - A company applying for an authorisation to use message exchange is offered business advice before starting the customer testing.

 - When you have applied for an authorisation, Customs will contact you to set a time for the consultation.

 - Test the functionality of the data communication links and the software with Customs.